stehrn/twelve_factor/README.md

 A simple Java microservice is evolved architecturally, from a single process app, to a multi process [Docker](https://www.docker.com) containerised app leveraging a [redis](https://redis.io) cache, first running on the container orchestration platform [Kubernetes](https://kubernetes.io), and then rolled out to Red Hat [OpenShift](https://www.openshift.com).

-Its hands on, with exercises to work through, technical prerequisites:
+it's hands-on-keyboard, with exercises to work through, technical prerequisites:
 * JDK and maven are installed (along with a decent IDE like [IntelliJ](https://www.jetbrains.com/idea/))
 * Docker is [installed](https://docs.docker.com/get-docker/)

 Take a bit of time up-front to read the introductions to Docker containers and Kubernetes, whilst lots of links to more specifics are scattered throughout the blog.

 ## Introducing the mood service
-The mood service is the beginnings of a simple agile scrum _moodboard_, its a middle tier that exposes the following RESTful end-points to set and get the mood of the given user:
+The mood service is the beginnings of a simple agile scrum _moodboard_, it's a middle tier that exposes the following RESTful end-points to set and get the mood of the given user:
 ```
 PUT /mood/user/<user> <mood>
 GET /mood/user/<user>